consoleLogMyAss/my-http-resource/projects/my-http-resource/README.md

     initialValue: [],           // What to populate value with before the response.
     afterSuccess: (data) => console.log('got posts', data),
     afterError: (e) => console.warn('get error', e),
     // manual: true,  // If you need to disable auto-start.
+    mergeValues: true, // If you want the received data to be merged with the previous ones instead of overwriting them.
   });

   // POST: /posts